Skip to main content

 CreationAutomatic when typing @Explicit via dialog

-DisplayInline links in textListed in side panel
+DisplayInline links in textListed in the Relationships section

-BacklinksYes, in References tabYes, with inverse label
+BacklinksYes, on the referenced worldbuilding elementYes, with inverse label

 TypesGeneric "references"Familial, Social, Spatial, etc.